by Pastor Tim Burt

 Matthew 7:11 NIV “If you sinful people know how to give good gifts to your children, how much more will your heavenly Father give good gifts to those who ask Him.”

 P.S.
-These photos are of my garden!
+These photos are of my garden after the change!

 In His love,